The History Centre brings together library and archive materials which throw light on the history of Oxfordshire.

 - The History Centre has a legal responsibility to accept particular classes of document, including public records, local authority records, and parish registers.

-- Other types of record have to be assessed on their merits, and cannot be accepted unseen.
+- Other types of records have to be assessed on their merits and cannot be accepted unseen.

-Types of transfer - records can be handed to the History Centre as:
+Types of transfer – archives can be handed to the History Centre as:

-- a gift, by which ownership is transferred to the Centre,
+- a gift, by which ownership is transferred to us,

 - or a deposit, by which you retain ownership.

 See Archive materials’ Terms of Deposit for archives (pdf format, 109Kb) for more details.